iioinc/iioScript/README.md

 addBlueSquare()
 ```

-This code defines a function called `addBlueSquare`, and then calls it 10 times in a loop, and then once after the loop.
+This code defines a function called `addBlueSquare`, then calls it 10 times in a loop, and then once after the loop.

 Sometimes the statement defined in a function needs to be altered slightly.
 In iioScript, unnamed parameters can be used to pass values into functions.